troiwill/iros-2021-learn-sdsmm-artificial-real-data/ReadMe.md

 ------------
 ## Quick run

-Run the following commands to test the localizer script for the Extended Kalman Particle Filter.
+First, unpack the data for this project.
+(Use the terminal commands in the section titled "Data").
+Then run the following commands to test the localizer script for the Extended Kalman Particle Filter.

 ```
 # Change to the localizer directory.
 cd $IROS21_SDSMM/scripts/localize